awsdocs/aws-cloudtrail-user-guide/doc_source/best-practices-security.md

 **Enable MFA Delete on the Amazon S3 bucket where you store log files**

-Configuring multi\-factor authentication \(MFA\) ensures that any attempt to change the versioning state of your bucket or permanently delete an object version requires additional authentication\.
-This helps prevent any operation that could compromise the integrity of your log files, even if a user acquires the password of an IAM user that has permissions to permanently delete Amazon S3 objects\.
+When you configure multi\-factor authentication \(MFA\), attempts to change the versioning state of bucket, or delete an object version in a bucket, require additional authentication\.
+This way, even if a user acquires the password of an IAM user with permissions to permanently delete Amazon S3 objects, you can still prevent operations that could compromise your log files\.

 The following are some steps you can take:
 + Review the [MFA Delete](https://docs.aws.amazon.com/AmazonS3/latest/dev/Versioning.html#MultiFactorAutenticationDelete) guidance\.